vedi/restifizer/README.md

 > Such features on one hand allow your service to be developed extremely fast, but on other hand you always should remember, you need to solve all possible performance imapacts before comming production.
 For example you sould allow filtering by indexed fields only.
 By default it's allowed for each ones.

-*Restifizer* supports 2 kinds of data:
-  * resources - when client pass text data and get json back,
-  * files - when uploading/downloading of files.

 ## Resources